Emma Hug Weighted Blanket review: cosiness that lives up to its name

 Emma Hug Weighted Blanket review: price

-Pricewise, the official RRP of the Emma Hug Weighted Blanket is £169 and the RRP of the Bamboo cover is £30 but there are always different discounts available on Emma’s site.
+Pricewise, the official RRP of the Emma Hug Weighted Blanket is £169 and the RRP of the Bamboo cover is £30 but there are always different discounts available on Emma’s site, as well as our Emma Mattress discount codes page.
 The widgets in this review will constantly update and you can check our best cheap mattress deals page to make sure you’re always getting the best price.
 With regards to the competition, the Emma Hug Weighted Blanket is sitting at the same price as the Simba Orbit but where the Orbit comes with a washable cover, you’ll need to shell out a little extra to get that with the Hug.
 Emma and Simba are still at the more expensive end of the cosy weighted blanket scale but a washable cover is nigh on essential for easy cleaning.

 Emma Hug Weighted Blanket review: design